What is basil?

 It's an annual plant, much loved by the bees too; the tiny white-flowers are equally divine smelling.
 I wish I could find someone who grows a couple hectares where I could take a few hives; I am sure the honey would be simply sublime.

-It's reputed to reduce the pain of insect bites; perhaps that is why I do not really feel bee stings, but I would not count on that.
-This week I donated blood, and hardly felt the prick; perhaps it was the sweet basil that we enjoy almost daily in our green-salad.
+It's reputed to reduce the pain of insect bites; perhaps that is why I do not really feel bee stings but I would not count on that.
+This week I donated blood and hardly felt the prick; perhaps it was the sweet basil that we enjoy almost daily in our green-salad!

 We do it for king and country; for those children with leukaemia and others desperate for blood after trauma or surgery.
 You or I could be next.
 It's not a nice experience but one does it; would you swell the ranks of the donors?
-In most countries we are desperately needed.
+In most cities we are desperately needed.

 Back to sweet basil; there are many cultivars but you probably have to take whatever is on the shelf at your garden shop.